YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

 \subsection{Interaction}

-\textit{Which loops in the system are overlapping and how far apart are the corresponding gulfs of evaluation?}

-There are two high-level categories for how users can interact with YAC.
+\textit{Which loops in the system are overlapping and how far apart are the corresponding gulfs of evaluation?} There are two high-level categories for how users can interact with YAC.
 They can type text freely into the chat interface or interact with UI components and visualizations.
 The natural language interactions have a longer \textit{gulf of evaluation} --- it takes more time for the user to type a message and for the system to respond.
-We use vLLM \cite{kwon_efficient_2023} for fast inference of our fine-tuned model; however, it still takes on the order of seconds for the multi-agent system to respond with a single update to the system.
 Alternatively, making changes with the adjustment widgets is much faster.
 Changing the visualization field or filter range results in much quicker updates to the visualizations in the dashboard.
 We designed these two types of interactions to be complementary.
 The expressivity of natural language allows for an easier entry point with flexible guidance towards the next step, and the UI components allow faster, more fine-grained course correction as the user learns more about the data.